AlfredoRamos/AlfredoRamos.github.io/content/_index.md

 ---
 title: Home
-description: A collection of latest post of my projects, extensions and more.
+description: A collection of latest posts of my projects, extensions and more.
 ---